 Staff should strive to achieve high levels of ‘engagement’.
 Engagement is when an employee develops an emotional and psychological bond to their jobs and their patients.
 These people go the extra mile when it comes to providing competent and compassionate care.

-To this end, nurse engagement deeply affects quality.
+Nurse engagement deeply affects quality.
 It has been observed that providing nurses with a voice can increase their engagement levels for best results.
 At higher engagement levels, employees tend to follow all protocols related to improving safety and quality of healthcare.

 This is in direct contrast with disengaged employees who are more likely to miss out on using technology and protocols effectively.